MatthieuScarset/block_user_info/README.md

 This is why we created the Block User module.

-It enables you to render a user view mode, whereever you want on your site.
+It enables you to render a user view mode, wherever you want on your site.

 Usage